yuruse419/Algorithms/anagram-comparison/README.md

 ### Solution
 1. Three variables are initialized:
-    * returnArr: An array to store subarrays of anagrams.
+    * **returnArr**: An array to store subarrays of anagrams.
-    * cache: An object whose property keys are the ASCII value sums of each character in each string and whose property values are arrays of the strings with the associated ASCII value sum.
+    * **cache**: An object whose property keys are the ASCII value sums of each character in each string and whose property values are arrays of the strings with the associated ASCII value sum.
-    * sum: A number to sum up ASCII values for each character in each string.
+    * **sum**: A number to sum up ASCII values for each character in each string.
-2. The input array is iterated over, ASCII value sums are calculated and stored, and properties are added to the object.
+2. The input array is iterated over, ASCII value sums are calculated and stored in **sum**, and properties are added to **cache**.
-    * It is required to have a nested for loop to iterate over the characters in each string.
+    * This solution requires a nested for loop to iterate over the characters in each string.
-    * If a property does not exist for the current sum, it is created with an empty array as its value.
+    * If a property does not exist for the current value of **sum**, it is created with an empty array as its value.
-    * The string is pushed to the array at the property with the sum as its key, which was either just created or was created for a previous string.
+    * The string is pushed to the array at the property with the current value of **sum** as its key, which was either just created or was created for a previous string.
-3. The object is iterated over, and each property value is pushed to the return array.
+3. **cache** is iterated over, and each property value (i.e., each array of anagrams) is pushed to **returnArr**.
-4. The array of grouped anagrams is returned.
+4. **returnArr** is returned.